• Skip to primary navigation

 Make the Chocolate Filling:

 • In a heavy 1-quart saucepan over low heat, cook the chocolate chips and the butter until the mixture is melted and smooth.
 Stir in the powdered sugar followed by the milk.
-Set aside
+Set aside.

 Make the Pastry:

-• In a small bowl, whisk together the egg and milk for the egg wash.
-Brush the egg wash on each of the rectangles.
-Spoon a tablespoon of filling into the center of each rectangle, leaving a ½-inch of space around the edges.
-With the second half of the dough, roll it out and cut it in the exact same manner as you did the first, being sure the rectangles are evenly sized.
 One at a time, place a second rectangle of dough on top of the assembled ones on your baking sheet.
 Using your fingers, press around the seams of the dough to make sure they are sealed.
 Press the tines of a fork around the edges of the rectangles.
 Prick the tops of the rectangles in multiple spots to allow steam to escape.
-Refrigerate the pan with the pastries, uncovered, for 30 minutes.
-With 10 minutes remaining in the chilling time, preheat the oven to 350 degrees F

-• Bake the pastries for 25 to 30 minutes, or until lightly browned.
-Cool them completely.
-Warm the leftover chocolate filling in the saucepan over low heat until it loosens and becomes spreadable.
-Ice the top of each pastry and serve
+• Warm the leftover chocolate filling in the saucepan over low heat until it loosens and becomes spreadable.
+Ice the top of each pastry and serve.

 Notes

 • After you divide the dough in half, you can wrap each half in plastic wrap and refrigerate for up to 2 days.
-If you refrigerate the dough, let it come to room temperature for about 15 minutes before rolling out and continuing with the instructions above
+If you refrigerate the dough, let it come to room temperature for about 15 minutes before rolling out and continuing with the instructions above.

 • Store pastries in an airtight container at room temperature for up to one week.
-Warm in the toaster oven or microwave before serving
+Warm in the toaster oven or microwave before serving.

-• Recipe adapted from Brown Eyed Baker
+• Recipe adapted from Brown Eyed Baker.

 Nutrition

-Calories: 442kcal | Carbohydrates: 46.4g | Protein: 4.7g | Fat: 26.9g | Saturated Fat: 16.3g | Cholesterol: 109.2mg | Sodium: 280.4mg | Fiber: 0.8g | Sugar: 24.8g
+Serving: 11 pop tart | Calories: 442kcal | Carbohydrates: 46.4g | Protein: 4.7g | Fat: 26.9g | Saturated Fat: 16.3g | Cholesterol: 109.2mg | Sodium: 280.4mg | Fiber: 0.8g | Sugar: 24.8g

 Did you make this recipe?Tag @kickassbaker on Instagram so I can see!